 DO I NEED A TRUST?

 Your Will only speaks to the situation that exists immediately after your passing.
 Your estate is closed in about a year and the assets distributed.
-If you want to delay the distributions or make special provisions for the use of your estate, a trust is the answer.
+If you want to control how the money is used to take care of your children or delay the final distribution until your children reach a more mature age or make special provisions for the use of your estate, a trust is the answer.

 With a trust you appoint a trustee to administer your assets over a longer period of time.
 The trustee is charged with looking out for the best interest of the beneficiaries you name and preserving the assets to accomplish whatever you have established as the goal of the trust.
 You might establish the trust for the health, education, maintenance, support and welfare of your minor children delaying any large payout to them until they reach a certain age or milestone.
 You might also establish the trust to take care of your elderly parents with the remainder going to your children.